ExpHP/lammps-sys/doc/linking-a-system-library.md

 `lammps-sys` will perform a small number of sanity checks on the system library before deciding to use it (such as making sure `-DLAMMPS_EXCEPTIONS` was supplied if you activate the `exceptions` feature).
 However, these checks are far from comprehensive.

-Unfortunately, **there is currently no way for `lammps-sys` to verify that the system `liblammps` includes optional packages like `MANYBODY`.**  Even if you activate the corresponding cargo features, it will happily link a library that is missing these packages, and this error will go entirely unnoticed until the program fails at runtime when it tries to use fixes or potentials from the package.
+**`lammps-sys` does not currently verify that the system `liblammps` includes optional packages like `MANYBODY`.**  Even if you activate the corresponding cargo features, it will happily link a library that is missing these packages, and this error will go entirely unnoticed until the program fails at runtime when it tries to use the package.
+This papercut may be fixed in the future.

-For now, if the situation arises that there is a system lammps library which you cannot or do not wish to use due to such reasons, it is recommended that you set `RUST_LAMMPS_SOURCE=build` in your environment to disable the system library search.
+For now, if the situation arises that there is a system lammps library which you cannot or do not wish to use, it is recommended that you set `RUST_LAMMPS_SOURCE=build` in your environment to disable the system library search.